nebari-dev/nebari-slurm/docs/remotedev.md

 ```

 Note that if someone else has already done this on the same machine, there may be a naming conflict.
 Either try
-ubuntu2004 instead, or (if that's in use too) you would have to change the names inside Vagrantfile.
+ubuntu2004 instead, or add your own prefix to avoid a conflict.

+For tests/ubuntu1804, this can be achieved by setting `export HPC_VM_PREFIX='-<my initials>'` before running any vagrant commands.

 ### Connect to hpc01-test VM